sususurt/Pravega_homework/README.md

 ## Installation

-1. Running pravega as the standalone mode.
+1. Running Pravega as the standalone mode.
 2. Using Intellij open this project.

 ## Usage example